anti-ransomware/stats-tools-research/README.md

 cd code
 ```

-Before moving on, I recommend setting up a virtual environment to prevent the
+Before moving on, we recommend setting up a virtual environment to prevent the
 upcoming package installations from affecting your global Python installation.
 Please see https://docs.python.org/3/tutorial/venv.html for instructions